BIG IDEA:

 A. (:1a) It is Never Too Soon to Submit to the Lordship of Your Creator

-1. Remember God by Submitting to His Lordship
+- Remember God by Submitting to His Lordship

-Def. of “Remember” in this context: much more than keeping God in your memory; deals with how you regard God and how you respond to Him
+Definition of “Remember” in this context: much more than keeping God in your memory; deals with how you regard God and how you respond to Him

-Swindoll: used in 1 Samuel for Hannah when she was without a baby.
+Chuck Swindoll: used in 1 Samuel for Hannah when she was without a baby.
 She really wanted a baby, and she prayed for a baby.
 And Scripture says, “The Lord remembered Hannah.”
 God acted on her behalf and caused her to conceive.
 It’s the same term.
 It means “to act decisively on behalf of someone.”

 Quotes Derek Kidner: To remember Him is no perfunctory or purely mental act; it is to drop our pretense of self-sufficiency and to commit ourselves to Him.

-seek to discover the greatness and glories of God while you are still young, before it is too late.
+Ray Stedman: The thought is: recall God’s presence daily; live in a relationship with him; seek to discover the greatness and glories of God while you are still young, before it is too late.

-2. Respond to God as your Creator
+- Respond to God as your Creator

-Says a ton about accountability and how you are going to live your life
+Says a ton about accountability and how you are going to live your life;

 Should the pot talk back to the potter?
 Relationship of Creator to Creature; yet not animal but privileged human being into whom God has breathed His Spirit so that we are made in his likeness

-You are not your own; made for a purpose
+You are not your own; made for a purpose.

-3. Recognize the Brevity of Life – Youth = Opportunity
+- Recognize the Brevity of Life – Youth = Opportunity

-“days of your youth” –
+“in the days of your youth”

-You are younger today than you will be tomorrow
+You are younger today than you will be tomorrow.

-Stedman: When you are young, life seems to stretch endlessly before you; it seems that you will never approach old age.
+Ray Stedman: When you are young, life seems to stretch endlessly before you; it seems that you will never approach old age.
 But as you live day by day, life seems to speed by rapidly; it is very brief.
 You suddenly find yourself exhibiting the appearances and experiences of age.
 As someone has well said, “Just about the time your face clears up, your mind begins to go!”
 This is how brief life seems to be.

-B. (:1b-7) Graphical Description of the Decay Involved in the Aging Process –
+B. (:1b-7) Graphical Description of the Decay Involved in the Aging Process

 We are on a downward path that leads to increasing darkness and pain and hardship

-1. General Description of Old Age
+- General Description of Old Age

 a.
 Time of Trouble